Lumi-supercomputer/lumi-userguide/docs/runjobs/scheduled-jobs/slurm-quickstart.md

 script are equivalent.
 The command line value takes precedence if the same option is present both on the command line and as a directive in a script.

-For the moment let's limit ourselves to the most common way to use the `sbatch`: passing the name of the batch script which contains the submission options.
+For the moment, let's limit ourselves to the most common way to use the `sbatch`: passing the name of the batch script which contains the submission options.